And the Allen Cognitive Test (ACL) comes to the rescue again for a win!!

 He scored a 5.6 .
 This score is supportive of the cognitive skills needed for driving.

-We then spent the next 75 minutes driving from his rural country setting, into town, and into downtown Allentown.
+We then spent the next 75 minutes driving from his rural country setting, into town, and downtown Allentown.
 He managed a variety of challenging driving maneuvers, responded to aggressive drivers appropriately, demonstrated fast reaction and noticed a response speed, scanned his mirrors, and overall had a strong pattern of defensive driving skills.

 So grateful to be an occupational therapist and have occupational-based assessments in my toolbox ACL was key for me gaining confidence in taking him out on the road.